List of Marvel Comics characters: B: Chris Bradley in other media

 Chris Bradley appears in X-Men Origins: Wolverine, portrayed by Dominic Monaghan.
-This version is an English mutant and a member of and pilot for Major William Stryker's Team X with the ability to remotely control and power electricity-powered objects as well as telepathically send and receive radio transmissions.
-Six years after Team X disbands, Bradley finds work with a circus in Springfield, Ohio, but is later murdered by Victor Creed for use in Stryker's experiments.
+This version is an English mutant and member of Team X with the ability to remotely control and power electricity-powered objects as well as telepathically send and receive radio transmissions.
+Six years after Team X disbands, Bradley finds work with a circus in Springfield, Ohio until he is murdered by Victor Creed.

 Ellen Brandt

 Ellen Brandt is a supporting character in Marvel Comics.
 The character, created by Roy Thomas, Gerry Conway and Gray Morrow, first appeared in Savage Tales #1 (May 1971).
 She is the love interest of the Man-Thing.

 Brandt grew up in a loveless, emotionless household which she had hoped to escape.
 She later meets Ted Sallis and the two ran away together so they could elope.
 The two visited a fortune teller for fun who informed them that tragedy would soon befall them.
 Sallis soon began working for S.H.I.E.L.D. and became lost in work, causing her to see Sallis as cold as her father.
 Brandt then joined A.I.M. and plotted against her husband.
 When she revealed her true colors, she chased Sallis into a swamp where the latter used an untested recreation of the Super-Soldier Formula, crashed his car into the swamp, and turned into the Man-Thing.
 Brandt was frightened of her husband's new appearance and abilities, which burned off half of her face.